cirocosta/docs-tap/scc/pre-built-image.md

-For those applications that already have a predefined way of building their container images, the supply chains included in the Out of the Box packages provide the ability for specifying a pre-built image to be used in the final application while still going through the same set of stages as any other Workload.
+For those applications that already have a predefined way of building their container images, the supply chains included in the Out of the Box packages support specifying a pre-built image to be used in the final application while still going through the same set of stages as any other Workload.

 ## Workload

-To specify a pre-built image, the `workoad.spec.image` field should be set to the name of the container image that contains the application to be deployed.
+To specify a pre-built image, the `workoad.spec.image` field should be set with the name of the container image that contains the application to be deployed.

 Using the Tanzu CLI, that means leveraging the `--image` field of `tanzu apps